malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 DNA hydroxymethylation controls cardiomyocyte gene expression in development and hypertrophy.

-The data is from cardiac myocytes (CMs) nuclei isolated from mice - embryonic day 14,5, neonatal, adult and TAC (transverse aortic constriction).
-The first three conditions represent developmental stages and the last condition is hypertrophic (disease) state.
+The data is from cardiac myocytes (CMs) cells isolated from mice - embryonic day 14,5, neonatal, adult and TAC (transverse aortic constriction).
+The first three conditions represent developmental stages and the last condition is a hypertrophic (disease) state.

 **Each of the four conditions has two biological replicates.**